Search dogs

 We use Search Dogs primarily for locating missing hill walkers or climbers.
 Our dogs are also deployed to assist the Police in searches for missing persons, such as children, the elderly and confused, or victims of crime.
 All handlers are trained in the protection of crime scenes.

-Check out the SARDA website for more details.
+Check out the MRSDE website for more details.